-It may seem appealing to add music to your website for atmosphere.
-But automatically playing sound or music on page load is one of the biggest UX mistakes in modern web design.
-Instead of delight, it usually causes irritation — and a quick click on the “X” in the browser tab.
+It may sound tempting to use music to create a special atmosphere on your website.
+But automatically playing sound or music when a page loads is one of the biggest UX mistakes in modern web design.
+Instead of excitement, it usually triggers one thing: irritation—and a quick click on the "X" at the top of the browser window.

-Visitors come to a website with a clear purpose — to find information, get inspired, or discover a product.
-Unexpected music disrupts this focus.
-Many browse in public spaces or at work, where sudden loud sounds are unwelcome.
-Good UX is based on user control — which autoplay music takes away.
+Visitors come to a website with a clear intention—they want to find information, get inspired, or discover a product.
+Unexpected music disrupts that focus.
+Many also browse in public spaces or at work, where sudden loud sounds can be unpleasantly distracting.
+A good user experience is based on control—and autoplay music takes that away.

 2. Negative Impact on Professionalism